 We encourage students from a variety of backgrounds to consider Champlain College’s graduate programs.
-You must have completed a baccalaureate-level program from a regionally accredited institution, and have a GPA that demonstrates your ability to perform graduate-level academic work.
+You must have completed a baccalaureate-level program from a regionally accredited institution with at least a 2.5 GPA or equivalent.

 We suggest that applicants have work experience in a professional setting with opportunities for advancement or learning new skills.
 Champlain welcomes students who may have little work experience but who can demonstrate their ability to perform in a program that integrates learning into the workplace.
 Each student's experience will be considered on a case-by-case basis.